Okanagan-Marine-Robotics/Cascade-AUV/gazeboMovePlugin/README.md

 # Twist Ros2_to_GZ_SIM v1.0
 ---
-## This Plugin is designed to allow you to move a gz model using simple Twist commands directly from ros2 using a ros_gz bridge
+This Plugin is designed to allow you to move a gz model using simple Twist commands directly from ros2 using a ros_gz bridge

+##Installation and Use Instructions

 ### Copy code into some directory (probably in your ros2 package)
 ```bash